codedread/erp/README.md

 ## The Phrase

-  * For now, it is unclear how long the word list and phrase needs to be to match 122-bits of randomness, but I think an ideal spot is between 3 and 5 words long.
+  * For now, it is unclear how long the word list and phrase needs to be if we want 122-bits of randomness, but I think an ideal spot for memory is between 3 and 5 words long.
-  * Duplicate words should be allowed.
+  * Duplicate words are allowed.

-  * Examples:
+  * Results:
     * For a phrase of length 1, there are 380 unique phrases. (~8 bits).
 Example phrase: program
     * For a phrase of length 2, there are 144k unique phrases. (~17 bits).
 Example phrase: magic-ulcer
     * For a phrase of length 3, there are 54.87M unique phrases. (~25 bits).
 Example phrase: even-ankle-scary